The policies below include:

 We may combine (or ‘aggregate’) an order for our Clients with orders of other Clients.
 We would only aggregate a Client order if it was unlikely to work to the overall disadvantage of the Client.
 However, the effect of aggregation may on some occasions work to the Clients’ disadvantage and may on occasions result in our Clients obtaining a less favourable price than if their order was executed separately.

 If an order has been aggregated, but not been allocated in full, then generally the distribution of assets will be allocated on a proportionate basis.
 In these circumstances, it may be more costly to the Client as we have to fulfil the order over several transactions, each subject to our minimum charges.

 Review and Monitoring

-We will review our execution arrangements and venues on at least an annual basis or whenever a material change occurs that affects our ability to obtain the best possible result for our client orders.
+We review our execution arrangements and venues on at least an annual basis or whenever a material change occurs that affects our ability to obtain the best possible result for our Client orders.
 We will inform you of any material changes to our execution arrangements or our Order Execution Policy.

 By signing or agreeing to the declaration in the account opening form, you (or your authorised intermediary) consent to our Order Execution Policy including those sections that require your prior express consent.